analogwp/analogwp-library/readme.txt

 No, Style Kits will still work with the FREE version of Elementor.
 However, any patterns that include Elementor PRO widgets (Contact form, Call to action etc) will not be imported into your pages.
 The rest of the Style Kits functionality will work with the free version of Elementor.

 = What is a Style Kit? =
 In simple words, a Style Kit is a collection of your Global theme styles.
 Includes Typography, Colors, spacing and more.
-In Style Kits for Elementor you get access to a number of such theme style presets that you can import and apply on your website.
+In Custom Library for Elementor you get access to a number of such theme style presets that you can import and apply on your website.

 = Will the patterns work with my existing theme? = Yes, if you have Elementor installed and activated.
 In general, patterns will inherit the styles of your existing theme (especially for typography).
 However it is recommended that you use Style Kits on a fresh site, and apply any of the included theme style presets as a starting point for your Global styles.